Lobuche and Island Peak Climbing 20 Days

 • All government local taxes and office expenses.

-• We provide sleeping bags and down jackets as per your request.
-Has to return after the completion of the trek.
+• We provide sleeping bags and down jackets upon request.
+Has to return after completing the trek.

 • Appreciation Certificate after the completion of the trek.